mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

       rangeOpts: Optional<RangeOpts>
    }

-   // RangeOpts specifies index options for a Queryable Encryption field supporting "range" queries.
+   // RangeOpts specifies index options for a Queryable Encryption field supporting "rangePreview" queries.
    // min, max, sparsity, and range must match the values set in the encryptedFields of the destination collection.
    // For double and decimal128, min/max/precision must all be set, or all be unset. class RangeOpts {